srivatsankrishnan/oss-arch-gym/docs/source/AstraSim.md

 Install conda environment.

-Run the compilation script with analytical backend:
+Run the compilation script with analytical backend in the astra-sim repo:
 ```
 ./build/astra_analytical/build.sh -c
 ```